binpash/fractal/INSTRUCTIONS.md

 # Run the interactive shell inside the client continaer
 docker exec -it docker-hadoop-client-1 bash
 ```

-> Reviewers should coordinate to not run experiments at the same time.

 To run Fractal with a minimal `echo` example under a fault-free setting:
 ```bash